0nix/ggj21/twine/evidence_questioning.md

 You argue that while Sergeant Bayer's suggestion is plausible, it doesn't account for the shortage of similar food stuffs in recent months. far beyond safe consumption of hams even when frozen.
 It would be easier to check for a thawed ham, but the couple made no mention of where they got it, and how, and of it's taste.
 Not enough information is available to disprove contraband.

-Sessler reclines his chair, a bit too triumphant to win in an argument involving hand.
+Sessler reclines his chair, a bit too triumphant to win in an argument involving ham.
 Bayer tuts and shakes his head, displeased.

 (lambda leader +2 superleader -1)